 Discharges that occur during dry-weather conditions are referred to as non-stormwater discharges (NSWDs) and are only authorized by this General Permit if dischargers meet the conditions of Section IV.A to control the discharge of pollutants off-site.
 Section IV.B of this General Permit’s Order prohibits all NSWDs not authorized under Section IV.A; therefore, all unauthorized NSWDs must be eliminated or have regulatory coverage under a separate NPDES permit.
 Authorized NSWDs, as defined in this General Permit, are authorized because these discharges are assumed to not commingle with stormwater associated with construction activity.
 The Los Angeles Regional Water Quality Control Board may impose additional requirements on NSWDs if deemed necessary per a site-specific analysis.

-Wet-weather discharges are not assigned WLAs as flows transport a larger amount of salts at low concentrations for most construction stormwater dischargers, therefore meeting water quality objectives during wet weather.
+Wet-weather discharges are not assigned waste load allocations as flows transport a larger amount of salts at low concentrations for most construction stormwater dischargers, therefore meeting water quality objectives during wet weather.

 Compliance Actions and Schedule

-Compliance with this General Permit’s requirements is consistent with the assumptions and requirements of the Calleguas Creek Salts TMDL and is sufficient to achieve the assigned salts WLAs.
-If a BMP is observed failing, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the WLAs in the future.
-Responsible Dischargers that perform pollutant assessments and implement BMPs specific to preventing or controlling stormwater exposure with salts are expected to meet the assigned WLAs.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information about exceedances of the WLAs.
+Compliance with this General Permit’s requirements is consistent with the assumptions and requirements of the Calleguas Creek Salts TMDL and is sufficient to achieve the assigned salts waste load allocations.
+If a BMP is observed failing, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the waste load allocations in the future.
+Responsible Dischargers that perform pollutant assessments and implement BMPs specific to preventing or controlling stormwater exposure with salts are expected to meet the assigned waste load allocations.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information about exceedances of the waste load allocations.

 The Calleguas Creek Watershed Salts TMDL’s final compliance deadline is December 2, 2023.
-Therefore, the interim WLAs are applied to Responsible Dischargers upon the effective date of this General Permit.
+Therefore, the interim waste load allocations are applied to Responsible Dischargers upon the effective date of this General Permit.

 ii.
 Santa Clara River Chloride Reach 3 TMDL